Linux-RISC/Reanimator/install_guide.md

 <img alt="REANIMATOR.jpg" src="REANIMATOR.jpg" align="middle">

 <h3>1.
 Setting IP client address in Command Monitor</h3>
 To enter Comand Monitor, boot your SGI computer and click on "Stop for Maintenance dialog" or press Esc.
-Click on "Enter Command Monitor" or press "5" (on Indy, numbers can change on another sgi model).<br>
+Click on "Enter Command Monitor" or press "5" (on Indy, numbers can change on other sgi model).<br>
 Two IP client addresses are available:<br>
 IRIS: <b>setenv netaddr 192.168.9.1</b><br>
 or<br>